 Twenty years ago, it would have been difficult to imagine a world where everything we do is based on screens.
 From reading to research and from socializing to shopping, we now navigate our world from smartphones, laptops, PCs, and SmartTVs.

 All of that information at our fingertips is great, but it’s also tough on our eyes.
-Digital eye strain, a condition that was virtually non-existent a generation ago, now affects 60.5 percent — almost two out of three — Americans.
+Digital eye strain was a condition that was virtually non-existent a generation ago.
+Now different studies are reporting that it affects a range between 60-70 percent of American adults.1,2,3,4

 Digital eye strain, also known as computer vision syndrome, can affect anyone from children who use tablets and computers throughout the day at school to professionals who spend their days working from desktop computers, tablets, laptops, and smartphones.
 Symptoms of digital eye strain include: